Jacques Hétu: Compositional style

 Although Hétu studied in Paris with Dutilleux and Messiaen, he eventually reverted to include a tonal core to his compositional technique, and decided against following Pierre Boulez into serialism or atonality.
 Dutilleux encouraged Hétu to pursue his own style in composition and not be influenced strongly by current trends.

 Hétu's Third Symphony of 1971 marked his firm return to tonal forms of music composition.

 The influence of such twentieth century composers as Darius Milhaud and Béla Bartók are discernible in his work, and folk music sources and polytonality featured in his musical language.
 Hétu often composed in larger symphonic forms, especially symphonies, concertos, and tone poems, where the stylistic impact of late nineteenth century French composers ranging from César Franck and Ernest Chausson to Claude Debussy was apparent.
 These larger movements required tonal organizing principles to provide structural coherence.

 Hétu's abandonment of serialism and atonality and his return to more historical musical traditions caused considerable resentment against him from the avant-garde proponents of modernism.
 His response was instructive for the musical community, "I handled the ostracism thanks to performers who played my music or commissioned works from me."

+In 1988, a four-CD set of Hétu's music was included in the Anthology of Canadian Music Series.
+The Hétu portrait in the Canadian Composers Portraits series was released in 2002.